 Tripp also scored well among the cabin bag brands surveyed - although Osprey and Cabin Max were the very best.
 Tripp cabin bags have comfortable straps and handles and are easy to carry.

-Its suitcases are always reasonably priced and are advertised as regularly being on sale, so don't be swayed by all the listed discounts: it's best to do a bit more research before buying.
+Tripp has already launched its Black Friday sale.
+Its suitcases are always reasonably priced and are regularly on sale, so don't be swayed by all the listed discounts: it's best to do a bit more research before buying.
 To find the cheapest deal, compare the prices of suitcases of the same size and material on Tripp's website or Amazon store.
-Or wait for an extra discount code (we found one on the Tripp website in September 2025 offering 10% off.)
+You could also check out its clearance section or wait for an extra discount code (we found one on the Tripp website in September 2025, offering 10% off.)

 Survey customer scores: suitcases: 81%; cabin bags: 83%.